uncopenweb/jsonic/doc/cache.rst

 About caching
 =============

-The JSonic client makes use of various levels of caching to lower the time delay between a call to :meth:`info.mindtrove.JSonic.say` and actual audio output.
+The JSonic client makes use of various levels of caching to lower the time delay between a call to :meth:`uow.audio.JSonic.say` and actual audio output.

 URL caching
 -----------